Shiba nukkuu olohuoneen matolla

 How do the stages of a dog's sleep progress?

-Dogs have short sleep cycles, about 45 minutes, and they experience several REM sleep phases per day, during which they dream and process memories.
+Dogs have short sleep cycles, about 45 minutes, and they experience several REM sleep phases daily, during which they dream and process memories.

-How can I support my dog's sleep quality?
+How can I support the quality of my dog's sleep?

 Provide a regular daily routine, sufficient exercise, a calm sleeping environment, and a quality bed or orthopedic mattress.